 This schedule is made for a plan to plant outdoors in Mid to late May.

-In September I do the following tasks in my greenhouse:
+In October, in my greenhouse I do the following tasks:

 * Check your stock of supplies such as pots, soil, plant food, bulbs etc. and replenish what is low.